 SaaS migration reduces the need for extensive in-house software maintenance, updates, and support resources.
 It streamlines resource management and leads to the more efficient allocation of personnel.

 SaaS business models help you offer your products and services in a way that attracts more customers and grows your customer base.
 Ditching the expensive traditional software development and moving your offering to the cloud, you can create more functional products that result in more self-enabling clients.
+A great sample of successful implementation of SaaS business models can be the case of customized printed on demand products on Shopify offered by the companies that learned to optimize their customer base that permits them to attract new clients and maintain long-term ones.

 Creating custom software for individual clients can be substantially expensive and slow down the ability of your team to scale.
 With the help of SaaS, you can charge extra for customization, where you can satisfy your clients with standard solutions.
 Here, you can still offer custom options but at higher-priced plans.
 This factor reduces negotiation time and allows you to invest in customer service and add valuable features to your core services more effectively.